ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 * On a roll of 2+, this player regurgitates acidic bile onto the nominated target.
 * On a roll of 1, this player belches and snorts, before covering itself in acidic bile.
 * In either case, an Armour roll is made against the player hit by the Projectile Vomit.
-This Armour roll cannot be modifiedd in any way.
+This Armour roll cannot be modified in any way.
 * If the armour of the player hit is broken, they become Prone and an Injury roll is made against them.
-This Injury roll cannot be modifiedd in any way.
+This Injury roll cannot be modified in any way.
 * If the armour of the player hit is not broken, this Trait has no effect.

 A player can only perform this Special action once per turn (i.e., Projectile Vomit cannot be used with Frenzy or Multiple Block).